solita/solita.github.com/_posts/2022-04-14-javascript-immutability.md

 _Great!
 I'm going to replace all objects and arrays with ImmutableJS data structures!_

 If it only was that simple.
-The main issue with these kind of libraries is typically that data structures are not backwards-compatible with plain JavaScript.
+The main issue with libraries like this is typically that data structures are not backwards-compatible with plain JavaScript.
 These types can only be handled by the library's own API, and for everything else, you need to convert data back to plain JavaScript types and then back to ImmutableJS format.
 Depending on the context, this can be either a frustrating repetitive process or not a problem at all.

 There is also another library that promises to tackle this problem: [seamless-immutable](https://github.com/rtfeldman/seamless-immutable).
 Internally it uses JavaScript features like `Object.freeze` and `Object.defineProperty` to create data structures that are immutable, but also backwards-compatible with normal arrays and objects.
 Creating immutable things should be as easy as wrapping them with `Immutable`.
 A bit like wrapping things with `deepFreeze` like we did earlier.